phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/tweetCount.md

-#Number of Clinton Tweets: 272286
+#Total Number of Tweets: 969097
-#Number of Trump Tweets: 262965
+#Number of Clinton Tweets: 272587
-#Number of Cruz Tweets: 189139
+#Number of Trump Tweets: 263370
-#Number of Sanders Tweets: 185800
+#Number of Cruz Tweets: 189425
-#Number of Rubio Tweets: 44063
+#Number of Sanders Tweets: 185982
-#Number of Carson Tweets: 13554
+#Number of Rubio Tweets: 44159
-#Total Number of Tweets:
+#Number of Carson Tweets: 13576
 #Current Stream Started at Fri Feb 12 00:58:01 MST
 ---
 ---